zkat/miette/README.md

   which can be returned from `main`.
 - Generic support for arbitrary [Source]s for snippet data, with default support for `String`s included.

-The `miette` crate also comes bundles with a default [DiagnosticReportPrinter] with the following features:
+The `miette` crate also comes bundled with a default [DiagnosticReportPrinter] with the following features:

 - Fancy graphical [diagnostic output](#about), using ANSI/Unicode text
 - single- and multi-line highlighting support